Top 26 Employee Retention Strategies for the “New” Work World!

 Yes, you heard it right!
-In a study conducted by Stanford University, if a person exceeds 50 hours of work in a week, their productivity goes for a sharp decline.
+Stanford University conducted a study on a bunch of American employees.
+They found if a person exceeds 50 hours of work in a week, their productivity goes for a sharp decline.

 Typically, people who work extra long hours or leave the office last are seen to be more dedicated and productive.
 Let's look at two scenarios.